edersoncorbari/edersoncorbari.github.io/_posts/2019-07-07-writing-micro-service-in-scala.md

 title: "Writing Micro Service in Scala"
 categories:
     - Tutorials
-excerpt: A software developer explores how to create HTTP REST end-points for use in a microservice application using the Scala language and Hexagonal Architecture.
+excerpt: How to create HTTP REST end-points for use in a microservice application using the Scala language and Hexagonal Architecture.
 tags:
     - Scala
     - Micro-Services